 What's Happening in the Brain

 Picture this in practice.
 A teacher gives three instructions: "Open your textbook to page 42, read the passage silently, then answer questions 1 to 3 in your exercise book."
-A pupil with working memory deficits may successfully hold "page 42" and "read silently" but lose "questions 1 to 3" before they've even found their textbook.
+A learner with working memory deficits may successfully hold "page 42" and "read silently" but lose "questions 1 to 3" before they've even found their textbook.
 By the time they've completed step one, the remaining instructions have evaporated.

 The Cognitive Load Connection